Quadrobics: Is Exercising on All Fours Strange or Genius?

 Explosive power

-The signature quadrobics jump develops plyometric power by combining hip extension, core tension, and controlled landing mechanics, similar to parkour bounding.
+The signature quadrobics jump develops significant plyometric power by combining rapid hip extension, rigid core tension, and controlled landing mechanics.
+It functions very much like parkour bounding.

 Cardio and endurance